 Listen to a meeting on your computer

-On the left of this page, click on meetings, then click on 2013 meetings-Granicus, find the meeting you want to view, look to the right of it and click on Agenda, click open, and view.
+On the left of this page, click on meetings, find the meeting you want to view, look to the right of it and click on Agenda, click open, and view.
 To listen to live audio of meetings, or to watch city council meeting live videos, instead of clicking on Agenda, click on Meeting Details, go to the right and click on video.

 My Waste App

 Ever forget what day your garbage collection is, what is recyclable and what is not, or want to report a pothole?
 These and many more things can be done easily with the My Waste App.You can scan the app to the left on your I-Phone or Android.

 Other ways to ask questions and voice concerns:

 Questions about garbage, recycling and yard waste collection:

 (941) 486-2422, press 1

 Water or Sewer Emergency: (941) 486-2770 (any time)